Example-Based Framework for Perceptually Guided Audio Texture Generation: Introduction

 Recent research has focused on describing semantic attributes to guide audio generation using text or language abstractions~\cite{kreuk2022audiogen, borsos2022audiolm, agostinelli2023musiclm,liu2023audioldm}.
 This multi-modal guidance is achieved by training generative models on large audio datasets in conjunction with text annotations such as captions~\cite{elizalde2022clap,guzhov2022audioclip}.
-While abstracting control using such language-based prompts is a step towards generalized sound generation, it is difficult to use text for fine-grained and continuous controls required for applications of audio texture synthesis.
+While abstracting control using such language-based prompts is a step towards generalized sound generation, the research on their ability to granularly control audio texture synthesis (i.e. controlling the low-level auditory aspects of the sound) is still underway.

 In this paper, we propose using audio examples to guide latent space access and navigation.
 Similar to music information retrieval (MIR) techniques such as query-by-example~\cite{grosche2012audio,foote1997content,wang2006shazam,birmingham2001musart} and query-by-humming~\cite{ghias1995query, cartwright2014synthassist,kim2019improving,zhang2018siamese} we generate synthetic sound examples representative of the semantic attribute we want to control during generation.
-We encode these examples into the latent space of a GAN unconditionally trained on real-world audio textures.
+We encode these examples into the latent space of a StyleGAN unconditionally trained on real-world audio textures.
 Then we use these latent embeddings to define guidance vectors in the latent space along which desired semantic attributes can be systematically varied during texture generation.
-As shown on our webpage\footnote{\href{https://augmented-human-lab.github.io/audio-guided-generation/}{https://augmented-human-lab.github.io/audio-guided-generation/}}, we use these guidance vectors to guide texture generation for various user-defined semantic attributes such as ``Brightness'', ``Rate'' or ``Impact Type'' for discrete impact sounds and ``Fill-Level'' for the continuous texture of water filling.
+As shown on our webpage\footnote{\href{https://pkamath2.github.io/audio-guided-generation}{https://pkamath2.github.io/audio-guided-generation}}, we use these guidance vectors to guide texture generation for various user-defined semantic attributes such as ``Brightness'', ``Rate'' or ``Impact Type'' for impact sounds and ``Fill-Level'' for the continuously varying texture of water filling.

 We validate the effectiveness of our method for user-defined semantic guidance of texture generation through a comprehensive attribute rescoring analysis.
 We also conduct perceptual listening tests to evaluate the effectiveness of our method in changing specific attributes for various randomly generated sounds.
 In summary, our contributions are: